mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Test how receive looks for all combinations of features: Tor, MQS, Slatepack (Use "Wallet Configuration" to change those values)

-# Receive, online only (MQS & Tor, Slatepack)
+# Receive, online & offline (MQS & Tor, Slatepack)

-At 'Wallet Configuration', 'Active features' specify Tor & MWCMQS, press "Apply"
+At 'Wallet Configuration', 'Active features' specify Tor, MWCMQS & slatepack, press "Apply"

 Switch to 'Receive' page<br>
 Response: page with both listeners and addresses<br>